Tributes to Grenfell victims to open inquiry

 The bereaved have been told they can pay tribute however they wish and are able to use video and audio recordings.

-A two-day hearing is taking place to lay out procedures for the inquiry, which begins on 21 May.
+A hearing took place in central London to lay out procedures for the inquiry, which begins on 21 May.

 A fire alert cut short the morning session, but there was no evacuation.